ecalder6/azure-gaming/README.md

 3. For the one-click setup to work, you need to disable steam guard.
     * This is because you need to manually type the second-factor code into steam client, which requires you to login to the VM.
     Blizzard's phone authenticator handles this much better with ability to approve on the phone.
-    * If you do not wish to disable steam guard, please follow the manual instructions provided below:
+    * If you do not wish to disable steam guard, please follow the manual instructions provided below.

 ## Pricing
 Use [this calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to estimate your price.
 Remember to pick NV6 size VM and some network bandwidth.